Home | Chemistry Calculator | Ca Reactor Setup Help |

 As gas passes from the high pressure chamber into the delivery chamber, the pressure in the delivery chamber is restored, the force upon the diaphragm increases so it pushes it upwards thus pulling up the poppet which then reduces the size of the opening in between chambers partially closing it.

 The range spring provides the force upon the diaphragm that forces it down to open the poppet so, the stronger or more compressed the spring is the more pressure will be required inside the delivery chamber to rise the diaphragm and as a result the higher the delivery pressure will be.
+In other words, to increase the delivery pressure, the pressure-adjusting knob is turned in (Clockwise) to compress the spring.
+Replacing the spring with one with higher or lower strength can change the delivery pressure range of the regulator.

 Now that we understand a little better how the regulator works, I am able to explain a bit more about some of the odd behavior of some regulators and why some may behave differently than others.